ibmverse/verse-developer/_tutorials/ext-send-data-to-app.markdown

 The most common method for passing data to a web application is by including the data as parameters in a URL.
 Parameters that are static can be directly specified in the URL, but sometimes you will not know the values of a parameter such as the current user's email address.
 In that situation, you can extract information from the Verse context data and add it to the URL.

-However, sometimes, the URL will contain variable which is surrounded by `< >`.
-If there are some variables in the widget's URL, we need to first resolve each variable through querying context's value before including other parameters defined in __preferences__ property into URL.
+In the URL, this infomration is represented as a variable, which is surrounded by `< >`.
+If there are some variables in the widget's URL, each variable must be resolved by querying the context's value before including other parameters defined in __preferences__ property into URL.

-For example, suppose that the widget's URL is `https://yourcompany.com/your_app.html/<userName>` and Verse provides the following context data for a user and you want to send that user's email address to your web application:
+For example, suppose that the widget's URL is `https://yourcompany.com/your_app.html/<userName>` and Verse provides the following context data for a user; you want to send that user's email address to your web application:

 ```
   {